flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 - 133 MHz **Front-side bus**: This is the bus that connects the L2 cache with the memory controller, we'll see more about it later on.
   - Intel names it 'Front-side bus' to distinguish it from another bus that connects L2 (external cache) with L1 (internal cache).
 The latter bus is called 'Back-side bus'... and it's an unfortunate name to use in the UK.

 Coppermine also adds two 'enhancements' over their original implementation of L2 cache, these are the **Advanced Transfer Cache** and the **Advanced System Buffering**.
-To sum them up, L2 cache is on-chip and their buses are wider, which help to reduce possible bottlenecks in the Front-side bus.
+To sum them up, L2 cache is on-chip and their buses are wider, which helps to reduce possible bottlenecks in the Front-side bus.

 Finally, the chip uses the 'Micro-PGA2' socket fit on the motherboard, but like any other console, the Xbox has it soldered with a Ball Grid Array or 'BGA'.

 ### P6 and the end of Pentium numbers {.tabs-close}

 Here's a bit more history.
 After the years of the P6, Intel planned to succeed it with the 'NetBurst' microarchitecture (featured in the Pentium IV).
 However, the line of succession also ended there.
-Even though NetBurst implemented many contemporary techniques [@cpu-netburst], it also suffered from excessive power consumption, heat emission and scalability issues that impeded the design from being continued any further.
+Even though NetBurst implemented many contemporary techniques [@cpu-netburst], it also suffered from excessive power consumption, heat emission (an average of 85 W [@cpu-pentium4]) and scalability issues - all of which impeded the design from being continued any further.

-Consequently, this prompted an Intel team in Israel to revisit their low-powered P6 CPU called 'Pentium M' and develop a more powerful successor.
-The first result was **Yonah**, a slight improvement of the P6 design branded as **Core Solo** or **Core Duo**.
-Months later, the new **Core** microarchitecture became the flagship successor of P6 (and NetBurst) with the arrival of the **Core 2** CPU line.
+Consequently, this prompted an Intel team in Israel to revisit their low-powered P6 CPU - the 'Pentium M' - and develop a more powerful successor.
+The first result was the **Yonah** core, a slight improvement of the P6 design branded as **Core Solo** or **Core Duo**.
+With it, power dissipation dropped to reasonable numbers (between 27 W [@cpu-coresolo] and 31 W [@cpu-coreduo], depending on the variant).
+Months later, the follow-up **Core** microarchitecture became the flagship successor of P6 (and NetBurst) and, confusingly enough, reached the shelves in the form of the **Core 2** CPU line.
 Over the years, subsequent microarchitectures improved on many aspects, but they also managed to re-incorporate forgotten elements from NetBurst without repeating the same mistakes.

+On a curious note, I wonder if the naming of the Yonah core is meant as a metaphor for the Book of Jonah, particularly connecting the event where the prophet, in the end, managed to correct his path to save the city of Nineveh.
+Though it's also possible I'm overthinking this.

 ### Motherboard architecture